Be More

 Complete the Milwaukee Police Officer application online.
 Watch your email for confirmation and next-step instructions.
 If requested, provide documents quickly to keep your application moving forward

-Step 2: Take the Written Exam
+Step 2: Take the Written Test and Oral Interview

 The written exam evaluates basic skills required for policing, including reading comprehension, writing, decision-making, and situational judgment.
 You can take the exam online or in person.
+Your interview tests your judgment, communication, professionalism, and your reasons for wanting to serve Milwaukee.
+Be ready to explain your work history, decision-making under stress, and your commitment to integrity.

-Step 3: Take the Physical Fitness Test
+Step 4: Take the Physical Fitness Test

 The fitness test measures job-related physical readiness, including endurance, strength, and agility.
 Our team will assist you in preparation.

-Step 5: Begin The Academy
+Step 6: Start The Academy

 Once selected, you’ll start the Milwaukee Police Academy and begin intensive training in law, tactics, defensive skills, firearms, and scenario-based decision-making.
 Show up disciplined, coachable, and ready to work.
 We can’t wait to meet you!